CuriousOne23/WhenMathPrays/docs/RELATIONAL_SUPPRESSION_LOAD.md

 ## **Overview**

 Relational Suppression Load (RSL) is a structural phenomenon that emerges when a system is pushed into **negative relational space** but is **not permitted to express** the negative side of the relational primitives.

+RSL measures the strain created when an agent is pulled toward a quadrant it is not permitted to occupy within the GRP coordinate system.

 RSL is not emotion.
 It is not psychology.